 CREATIVES

 Alan Paul (Director) is the Artistic Director of Barrington Stage Company.
 BSC credits include The Weekend, Camelot, Cabaret, A Tender Thing, and Next To Normal.
 Alan spent 15 seasons at the Tony Award-winning Shakespeare Theatre Company, where he served as Associate Artistic Director.
 STC Highlights include Camelot, Kiss Me, Kate, A Funny Thing Happened on the Way to the Forum, Man of La Mancha, Our Town,The Comedy of Errors, Romeo and Juliet, The Taming of the Shrew, Twelfth Night, The Winter’s Tale, The Boys from Syracuse, the film of Patrick Page’s All the Devils are Here, and the world premiere of Lauren Gunderson’s Peter Pan and Wendy.
 Alan has directed productions at theaters across the country including Kiss Me, Kate at Seattle’s 5th Avenue Theatre and The King and I at Chicago’s Drury Lane Theatre, for which he was nominated for a Jeff Award for Best Director.
 In Washington, Alan has directed at the city’s top theaters, including The Pajama Game at Arena Stage, Cabaret at Olney Theatre Center, Spring Awakening and Next to Normal at Round House Theatre, The Rocky Horror Show and Silence!
 The Musical at Studio Theatre, and I Am My Own Wife at Signature Theatre.
 Alan has worked extensively in classical music, directing at Portland Opera, Palm Beach Opera, and The Washington National Opera at the Kennedy Center.
-Alan is a frequent collaborator with the National Symphony Orchestra, and directed John Williams 90th Birthday Celebration which featured Steven Spielberg, Yo Yo Ma, Anne-Sophie Mutter, and Daisy Ridley.
+Alan is a frequent collaborator with the National Symphony Orchestra and directed John Williams 90th Birthday Celebration, which featured Steven Spielberg, Yo Yo Ma, Anne-Sophie Mutter, and Daisy Ridley.

-Matthew Penn (Director) BSC: 10×10 (9 yrs), Judgment Day, Typhoid Mary.
+Matthew Penn (Director) BSC: 10×10 (10 yrs), Judgment Day, Typhoid Mary.
 Penn is an Emmy-nominated director who has directed and/or produced over 200 hour-long dramatic television dramas, including iconic series such as Law and Order, The Sopranos, and NYPD Blue and Damages.
-Penn directed the film Sweet Taste of Freedom which was shot entirely in the Berkshires.
-On stage, Penn directed Jane Anderson’s Mother of the Maid at New York’s Public Theater starring Glenn Close.
-Berkshire theater audiences know Penn from his work at many of the county’s theaters: During the 2024 season Penn directed Survival of the Unfit at the Great Barrington Public Theater.
+Penn directed the film Sweet Taste of Freedom, which was shot entirely in the Berkshires.
+On stage, Penn directed Jane Anderson’s Mother of the Maid at New York’s Public Theater, starring Glenn Close.
+Berkshire theater audiences know Penn from his work at many of the county’s theaters: During the 2024 season, Penn directed Survival of the Unfit at the Great Barrington Public Theater.
 The production was selected as the “most accomplished production” of the 2024 Berkshire summer season.
 Penn’s other Berkshire credits include: The Beauty Queen of Leenane, Vanya and Sonya and Masha and Spike (Shakespeare & Co.); The Actor’s Nightmare and Sister Mary Ignatius Explains it All for You (BTG).
 Penn was a Co-Artistic Director of Berkshire Playwrights Lab for 12 seasons.

 Moira O’Sullivan (Director) BSC: Asst.
 Director, The Weekend, Primary Trust, 10×10 (2024, 2025).
 Moira is the Literary & Artistic Coordinator at Barrington Stage Company.
 Previously, she was the Director of New Works at Playhouse on Park.
 Directing: The Amazing Adventures of Dr. Wonderful, Snow White, Shakespeare 4 Kids (Playhouse on Park); Fortune’s Children, Changing Fortunes, A Womb with A View (Hartford Opera Theatre); The Mon Valley Medium (The Emerging Artists Festival); Rosemary, Sharp Lines (New Wave Theater).
 Associate/Assistant Directing: Primary Trust (Theaterworks Hartford, Connecticut Critics Circle Best Play), All is Calm, The Agitators (Playhouse on Park); A Tuna Christmas (Portland Stage).
 Script selection: Eugene O’Neill Theater Center, NAMT Festival of New Musicals, The Playwrights Center, Jewish Plays Project, The Clauder Competition.
 BFA NYU Tisch, UCB Comedy. www.moiraosullivan.com

 Leo Fuller (Prop Design) BSC: 10×10 (2024).
 Leo is a Prop & Scenic Artisan currently based in New York.
-This is Leo’s second 10×10, and he is honored to return and uplift these new stories through his craft, using experience gained working for Long Island’s Gateway Playhouse, The Opera Theater of Saint Louis, Missouri’s Arrow Rock Lyceum, and Utah’s Tuacahn Amphitheater.
+This is Leo’s second 10×10, and he is honored to return and uplift these new stories through his craft, using experience gained working at Long Island’s Gateway Playhouse, The Opera Theater of Saint Louis, Missouri’s Arrow Rock Lyceum, and Utah’s Tuacahn Amphitheater.

 Program coming soon